mhorpheus/test/DFIR-Engagement-Status-Report.md

-# IRIS Engagement Status Report
+# XFIR Engagement Status Report
-The IRIS Engagement Status Report is a document that can be provided to a client periodically throughout an engagement to provide a high-level overview of the current status of the engagement.
+The XFIR Engagement Status Report is a document that can be provided to a client periodically throughout an engagement to provide a high-level overview of the current status of the engagement.

-The current IRIS Engagement Status Report is available in the Incident Response [Templates](https://ibm.ent.box.com/folder/53676630277) Box instance.
+The current XFIR Engagement Status Report is available in the Incident Response [Templates](https://ibm.ent.box.com/folder/53676630277) Box instance.

-The IRIS Engagement Status Report contains the following sections:
+The XFIR Engagement Status Report contains the following sections:

  - Summary of Findings
  - Open Items